andre-wells/andre-wells/README.md

 - Assisting in engineering and problem solving
 - Establishing and enforcing practices and processes for the team

-I have extensive experiance in desktop application development but I'm curretly most interested in server side development using [.NET Core and .NET 5.0](https://dotnet.microsoft.com/).
+I have extensive experience in desktop application development but I'm currently most interested in server side development using [.NET Core and .NET 5.0](https://dotnet.microsoft.com/).

 <!--